 Don't Forget to Clean your Utility & Storage Rooms

-Ensure your Attic, Garage & Basement are Ready for Viewing
+Ensure the Attic, Garage & Basement are Ready for Viewing

 - Sweep and wash the garage floors (and basement floors, if possible) and wipe down the walls.